-South Beach Diet you can enjoy nutritious, satisfying snacks like almonds, pistachios, pumpkin seeds, or soy nuts; all-natural nut butters; reduced-fat cheese sticks; or hummus or another bean-based dip with veggie sticks.
-On Phase fiber-rich South Beach Diet 100-Calorie Snack bar or a Protein Fit or Good to Go bars.
+South Beach Diet you can enjoy nutritious, satisfying snacks like almonds, pistachios, pumpkin seeds, or soy nuts; natural nut butters; reduced-fat cheese sticks; or hummus or bean-based dip with veggie sticks.
+On Phase fiber-rich South Beach Diet 100-Calorie Snack Bar or a Protein Fit Bar or Good to Go Bar.

 Be sure to keep snacks handy in your kitchen, desk drawer, purse, and backpack for those times when emotions may get the best of you.

 - Reflect.
 Before you scarf down any food in an emotional moment, take a second to think, “Is this really going to make me feel any better?”
 By stopping and reflecting, you’ll hopefully make a healthier choice.